-- Introductory courses (18 credits for major; 6 credits for minor to be taken in Years 1-2) - a) One disciplinary course from the following list Applicable to 2018-19 intake and thereafter GEOG1002.
-Hong Kong: land people and resources (6 credits) GEOG1003.
-Contemporary global environmental issues (6 credits) GEOG1005.
-Map use, reading and interpretation (6 credits) GEOG1012.
-Economic and social development in an urbanizing world (6 credits) - GEOG1016.
-Nature conservation for sustainable societies (6 credits) - GEOGIOIO.
-Nature conservation for sustainable societies (6 credits) - GEOG1017.
-Human geography in a globalizing world (6 credits) - GEOG1020.
-Cartography and computer mapping (6 credits) - b) Two pre-requisite courses from the following five units, but not more than one from a single unit (12 credits): Faculty of Social Sciences Politics and Public Administration Psychology Social Work and Social Administration Sociology a) Core course (a minimum of 6 credits for major) - Applicable to 2016-17 intake and thereafter
+- 1. Introductory courses (18 credits for major; 6 credits for minor to be taken in Years 1-2) - a) One disciplinary course from the following list Applicable to 2018-19 intake and thereafter

+GEOG1002.
+Hong Kong: land people and resources (6 credits)

+GEOG1003.
+Contemporary global environmental issues (6 credits)

+GEOG1012.
+Economic and social development in an urbanizing world (6 credits)

+GEOG1016.
+Nature conservation for sustainable societies (6 credits)

+GEOG1017.
+Human geography in a globalizing world (6 credits)

+GEOG1020.
+Cartography and computer mapping (6 credits)

+b) Two pre-requisite courses from the following five units, but not more than one from a single unit (12 credits):

-2. Advanced courses (78 credits for major; 30 credits for minor) consist of the following components to be taken in Years 2-4:
+- 2. Advanced courses (78 credits for major; 30 credits for minor) consist of the following components to be taken in Years 2-4: - a) Core course (a minimum of 6 credits for major) Applicable to 2016-17 intake and thereafter